Kubernetes Environments

 For details about accessing Kubernetes clusters, see the Kubernetes documentation.

-The user who runs the command that launches the StreamSets Kubernetes agent in the cluster must have the following minimum permissions within the namespace that the agent runs in:
+The user who runs the command that launches the IBM StreamSets Kubernetes agent in the cluster must have the following minimum permissions within the namespace that the agent runs in:

 Resource Permissions